cetic/unikernels/README.md

 The files used by the **cmake** command are very important in the construction of the IncludeOS unikernel.
 Following is a list of files that need to be configured accordingly in our proof of concept depending on the unikernel image to build.

-**CMakeLists.txt** indicates to cmake some project variables such as the project name, the files containing the C++ code to be linked with which OS libraries to form a bootable image as well as the drivers to be included in the OS.
+[**CMakeLists.txt**](https://github.com/cetic/unikernels/blob/master/SOURCE/UNIKERNEL/WebServer/CMakeLists.txt) indicates to cmake some project variables such as the project name, the files containing the C++ code to be linked with which OS libraries to form a bootable image as well as the drivers to be included in the OS.
 Additionally, it also imports IncludeOS routines for building the unikernel image.
 This file must be carefully reviewed depending on what OS devices the application needs to access and the destination hypervisor.
 For example, in the case of the web server, we need to access the network device, thus we need to specify the network driver, which can be “virtionet” if we use QEMU/KVM/VirtualBox or “vmxnet3” for VMware.

-**Config.json** holds the configuration for the operating system such as the network device configuration, vlans, routes to implement in case of a router, terminal interfaces to include and so on.
-While little documentation exists on what those files can contain, IncludeOS also includes another possibility of configuring the operating system through a custom script written in what they call NaCl .
-These custom scripts can be used instead of the config.json file with the same syntax.
+[**Config.json**](https://github.com/cetic/unikernels/blob/master/SOURCE/UNIKERNEL/WebServer/config.json) holds the configuration for the operating system such as the network device configuration, vlans, routes to implement in case of a router, terminal interfaces to include and so on.
+While little documentation exists on what those files can contain, IncludeOS also includes another possibility of configuring the operating system through a custom script written in what they call NaCl.
+These custom scripts can be used instead of the config.json file with the same syntax (see the [firewall unikernel source code](https://github.com/cetic/unikernels/blob/master/SOURCE/UNIKERNEL/Firewall/nacl.txt)).

 The **dependencies.cmake** is not a required file, but it can be used to gather external dependencies such as external git repositories to clone when compiling.
 In one of the examples present in the IncludeOS repository, this file clones an external C++ library (developed by the same people at IncludeOS).

-The **vm.json** is not required either and is used mainly for QEMU parameters when using the IncludeOS boot command which executes QEMU in the background to boot on a unikernel image.
+The [**vm.json**](https://github.com/cetic/unikernels/blob/master/SOURCE/UNIKERNEL/DNS/vm.json) is not required either and is used mainly for QEMU parameters when using the IncludeOS boot command which executes QEMU in the background to boot on a unikernel image.

-**Service.cpp** contains the entry point to the unikernel application.
+[**Service.cpp**](https://github.com/cetic/unikernels/blob/master/SOURCE/UNIKERNEL/WebServer/service.cpp) contains the entry point to the unikernel application.
 This file must contain a **void Service::start() {}** method as the starting point of the application.
 The libraries to use in the C++ code destined for an IncludeOS unikernel should be those provided by the project.
 While all the code can be contained in a single file, it can be split into different files as well, however it is important to notify cmake which files to include in the CMakeLists.txt file.

 ### Creating the Container Counterpart